 —J.R.R.
 Tolkien, Return of the King (1954)

 Imagine a story.
 This story has a hero.
 By the end of the tale, the hero has done many great deeds.
 He (or she) has vanquished some terrific evil, journeyed to some distant place, or protected the innocent multitudes from a cruel fate they did not deserve.
 In a past age, accomplishing feats such as these was enough to earn the title 'hero.'
-But this hero comes from different times.
+But this hero comes from a different time.
 His heroism is not found in the number of enemies he slew, in the distance he traveled, or in the acclaim of his adoring crowds.
 His heroism is rooted in his character.
 The relevant aspects of his character are apparent only to his closest friends.
 Occasionally even they are not privy to the source of his glory, which the audience only learns of because they have privileged access to the hero's internal thoughts.
 His heroism is grounded in a firm conviction: he does not want to be a hero.